Hadi H.K. Kharrazi, M.D., Ph.D., M.S.

-Headshot of Hadi H.K.
-Kharrazi
+About Hadi Kharrazi

-• Co-Director, Center for Population Health IT (CPHIT), Johns Hopkins Bloomberg School of Public Health
+- Co-Director, Center for Population Health IT (CPHIT), Johns Hopkins Bloomberg School of Public Health

 Background

 Dr. Hadi H.K.
 Kharrazi holds a joint appointment with Biomedical Informatics and Data Sciences (BIDS) at the Johns Hopkins University School of Medicine.
-He is an associate professor of health policy and management at the Johns Hopkins Bloomberg School of Public Health.
+He is a professor of health policy and management at the Johns Hopkins Bloomberg School of Public Health.
 His research primarily focuses on population and global health informatics.

 Dr. Kharrazi serves as the co-director of the Center for Population Health Information Technology (CPHIT) at the Johns Hopkins Bloomberg School of Public Health.